Scott Woodward (athletic director): Texas A&M

-In January 2016, Woodward was named Director of Athletics at Texas A&M. During his tenure, Woodward helped build the profile of Texas A&M. He hired two high-profile coaches in Jimbo Fisher from Florida State to be the Aggies’ football coach in December 2017 and he hired Buzz Williams from Virginia Tech to be Texas A&M's new men's basketball coach on April 3, 2019.
+In January 2016, Woodward was named director of athletics at Texas A&M. During his tenure, Woodward helped build the profile of Texas A&M. He hired two high-profile coaches in Jimbo Fisher from Florida State to be the Aggies’ football coach in December 2017 and he hired Buzz Williams from Virginia Tech to be Texas A&M's new men's basketball coach on April 3, 2019.
 In addition, a new track and field stadium and softball stadium were built.

 During Woodward's tenure at Texas A&M, every sports team participated in postseason play.
 The Aggies won nine SEC titles including baseball, men's basketball, soccer, women's swimming and diving (three times), men's tennis (twice) and men's outdoor track and field.

 LSU

 On April 18, 2019, LSU alumnus Woodward was named LSU athletics director, replacing Joe Alleva.
 In 2021, he hired former Baylor head women's basketball coach Kim Mulkey.
 He then hired the up and comer coach Jay Johnson from Arizona to coach the Tiger baseball team.
-Following the departure of Ed Orgeron as head football coach, Woodward led the search that led to the record-breaking hiring of Brian Kelly from the University of Notre Dame after the 2021 season.
+Following the departure of Ed Orgeron as head football coach, Woodward led the search that led to the hiring of Brian Kelly from the University of Notre Dame after the 2021 season.

+On October 26, 2025, Woodward fired Kelly after a 49–25 loss to Texas A&M dropped the Tigers to 5–3 on the season.
+Kelly's record in four seasons with the Tigers was 34–14 overall and 19–10 in the SEC.
+However, Woodward cited the Tigers' inability to challenge for conference championships and national championships as a primary reason for Kelly's firing.
+In Kelly's first season in 2022, LSU finished tied for first in the SEC West with Alabama and claimed a spot in the SEC Championship Game via a head-to-head tiebreak.
+However, it made no College Football Playoff appearances during his tenure.

+On October 29, 2025, Louisiana governor Jeff Landry announced at a press conference that Woodward would not hire LSU's head coach, stating that LSU's Board of Supervisors would instead "(form) a committee" to identify Kelly's successor.
+Landry expressed concern with Woodward's firing of Kelly despite Kelly being in the midst of a 10-year contract, noting that as athletics director at Texas A&M University, Woodward had hired Jimbo Fisher away from Florida State in 2017 before his successor, Ross Bjork, fired him with two games remaining in his sixth season despite him being owed a $77.5 million buyout.
+Kelly was originally set to be owed a $54 million buyout before reportedly settling with LSU officials for around half that amount.

+On October 30, 2025, Woodward was relieved of his duties as LSU athletics director.

 Personal life

-Woodward is married to Nanette Dicharry and has two sons, Michael and Josh Evans.
+Woodward is married to Nanette Dicharry and has two stepsons, Michael and Josh Evans.